 We understand how difficult it is to take that first step, so we aim to offer you an initial appointment within 10 working days of you making contact with us.
 This appointment will give you the opportunity to find out about the service and ask questions.
 This will help us establish that you are in the correct service to meet your needs.

 We can also assess which counsellor would suit you best, either personality-wise or depending on the area of specialism you may need.
-You will be able to request a male or female counsellor.

 Following this you may have to wait a time to start active counselling with your counsellor.
 You will receive regular texts/letters from us assuring you that we know you are still waiting, and checking if your day/time preferences have changed.